(+)-CPCA

-Since this time many substituted phenylpiperidine derivatives have been discovered, hybridizing the basic nocaine structure with that of other similar molecules such as methylphenidate, meperidine and modafinil to create a large family of derivatives with a range of activity profiles and potential applications.
-This is a significant field of research with much work ongoing, and dozens of novel compounds have been developed although none have yet come to market.
+Since then, many substituted phenylpiperidine derivatives have been discovered, hybridizing the basic nocaine structure with that of other similar molecules such as methylphenidate, meperidine and modafinil to create a large family of derivatives with a range of activity profiles and potential applications.
+This is a significant field of research with much ongoing work, with dozens of novel compounds having been developed although none have yet come to market.

-The nocaine family includes a diverse assortment of piperidine based cocaine mimics.
-The parent compound nocaine was developed in an attempt to develop a substitute drug for cocaine for the treatment of addiction, and was found to substitute for cocaine in animal models while having significantly less abuse potential itself.
+The nocaine family includes a diverse assortment of piperidine based cocaine mimetics.
+The parent compound nocaine was developed in an attempt to create a substitute drug for cocaine for the treatment of addiction, and was found to substitute for cocaine in animal models while having significantly less abuse potential.

 Background

-Although Kozikowski reported compound with chlorine in 1998, plain phenyl was reported earlier than this by Plati.
+Although Kozikowski reported compound with chlorine in 1998, plain phenyl was reported earlier than this by John Plati.

-Although novel ways to produce these compound exist, background stems from arecoline chemistry.
-E.g. paroxetine (Paxil) and femoxetine also from this arena of CNS chemicals.
-These serotonin based antidepressants, in case of Paxil N-normethyl also some acetylcholinergic according to texts.
+There are several novel ways to produce these compounds, but background stems from arecoline chemistry.
+This is analogous to the phenyltropanes which use Methylecgonidine.

+Paroxetine (Paxil) and femoxetine were also developed using arecoline conjugate additions of aromatic moieties.
+These are serotonin based antidepressants though, whereas Kozikowski's team was the first to highlight activity at the DAT.

-Further nocaine derivatives was developed for treating addiction from Kozikowski's teachings: Smith specifically states that the butyrophenone analog of nocaine is an active agent, as well as specifying pthalimide type alkylamino agents.
+Further nocaine derivatives were developed for treating addiction from Kozikowski's teachings.
+Smith specifically states that the butyrophenone analog of nocaine is an active agent, as well as specifying pthalimide type alkylamino agents.

 Further support lends a scale-up process that also relies on arecoline, which is toxic and already active pharmaceutical salt:

 The Ketanserin analog devised by Peter Meltzer uses an altogether different methodology of synthesis: The same procedure was employed years earlier for GSK1360707F, and was known from before this from RTI diaryltropanes.
-Thus, these methods is now well known in the art and does not necessarily rely on the use of arecoline as a starting material.
+Thus, these methods are now well known in the art and do not necessarily rely on the use of arecoline as a starting material.

 The Warner-Lambert Butler synthesis for example uses a 4-phenylnicotinic acid starting material: citing: